open-edge-platform/edge-ai-sizing-tool/README.md

 This will ensure that the perf_events functionality remains enabled across system reboots.

 ### 2. Tool Crashes or Stops Unexpectedly

 If you experience frequent crashes or the tool stops working unexpectedly, try enabling Resizable BAR first under BIOS setting.
-Add commentMore actions

 #### Enable Resizable BAR